 I will definitely be back to try more flavours! & hopefully someday I’ll get to try their avocado ice cream! 🙂

-Keiserlich Deutsche Eismanufaktur have two shops in Cologne:
+Keiserlich Deutsche Eismanufaktur have several shops in Cologne:

 Köln-Sülz: Wittekindstr.
 42, D-50937 Cologne